adamjodlowski/nodejs-vs-vertx/README.md

 </table>

 * 2.1 was aborted by Siege due to 'excessive socket failure'.
-* 2.3 I noticed one second GC pause.
+* In 2.3 I noticed one second GC pause.

 ### String concatenation